Spanish politician shot in broad daylight suspects his anti-Tehran work is behind the murder attempt

 Iran’s state-run media in the past, citing reporting by the Spanish daily newspaper El País, had alleged Vidal-Quadras’ Vox party had received MEK money.
 It described the payments as “terrorist money.”

-“The Iranian Resistance sees Iran's ruling religious fascism as the first suspect accused in this case, as Prof. Vidal-Quadras has dedicated an important part of his life to fight against it,” NCRI’s president-elect Maryam Rajavi wrote on X, formerly Twitter.
+“The Iranian Resistance sees Iran's ruling religious fascism as the first suspect accused in this case, as Prof. Vidal-Quadras has dedicated an important part of his life to fight against it,” MEK leader Maryam Rajavi wrote on X, formerly Twitter.

 Reactions over the unusual homicide attempt in broad daylight poured on Thursday, with many politicians and commentators expressing surprise for such an uncommon attack.